 Michalowski tramped out of the cubicle in a gale.
 He seemed thwarted, maybe even embarrassed.

 A short while after that, Bowles delivered a note to Dale from Henderson, telling him to report to her office at a quarter to two.
 Henderson was staid and impersonal.
-She handled most of the employee terminations to prove to her male collaborators that she was just as tough as--if not tougher that--they were.
+She handled most of the employee terminations to prove to her male collaborators she was just as tough as—if not tougher than—they were.
 Henderson's office was the one office you didn't want to be called into.
 Dale took a break from the paperclips he was uncoiling and slunk to Henderson's office with that clumsy, loose-limbed waddle of his.
 He emerged a few seconds later, bewildered.
 Dark shadows lined his face from where he had rubbed out the makeshift whiskers.

-Boyle said that he saw Henderson strapping on her bra when he peeped into her office from the hem around the blinds.
+Boyle said he saw Henderson strapping on her bra when he peeped into her office from the hem around the blinds.
 Of course, I didn't believe Boyle.
 Nobody did.
-Boyle was a sensationalist, beguiling us with inane stories on an almost daily basis--being invited on stage to jam out with the Rolling Stones, sleeping with a Victoria Secret model, playing professional soccer in Italy.
-But then Elizabeth Shu validated his improbable story by reporting that she heard Henderson in one of the stalls of the women's lavatory screaming between fits of crying, "Am I not good enough for the bastard?"
+Boyle was a sensationalist, beguiling us with inane stories on an almost daily basis—being invited on stage to jam out with the Rolling Stones, sleeping with a Victoria Secret model, playing professional soccer in Italy.
+But then Elizabeth Shu validated his improbable story by reporting she heard Henderson in one of the stalls of the women's lavatory screaming between fits of crying, "Am I not good enough for the bastard?"